5 Questions Answered About The 3rd Democratic Debate

 Here were the most unpopular candidate positions in the NPR/PBS NewsHour/Marist poll from July and what happened with them in the debate Thursday night:

---A universal basic income of $1,000 a month to stave off the effects of automation — 27% good idea, 66% bad idea
+A universal basic income of $1,000 a month to stave off the effects of automation — 27% good idea, 66% bad idea

 This is an idea exclusive to entrepreneur Andrew Yang.
 When Yang offered to hold a competition to give money to 10 contestants, there was a dismissive laugh from California Sen. Kamala Harris and a side-eyed dismissal from Buttigieg.

---Providing reparations for slavery — 27%/62%
+Providing reparations for slavery — 27%/62%

 Former Texas Rep. Beto O'Rourke forcefully said he was in favor of reparations, but his was the only mention of it in the debate.
 Previously, other candidates have essentially side-stepped the issue, mostly saying they're in favor of commissions to study the subject.

---Decriminalizing illegal border crossings — 27%/66%
+Decriminalizing illegal border crossings — 27%/66%

 This was a flashpoint between former Secretary of Housing and Urban Development Julián Castro and O'Rourke in a previous debate, but it did not come up Thursday night.
 Castro touted that he would get a comprehensive immigration overhaul bill done in his first 100 days, and Warren noted that she wanted a "path to citizenship that is fair and achievable."
 That position is much more popular – 64% said it was a good idea to provide a path to citizenship for people in the U.S. illegally.

---Health insurance for immigrants in the U.S. illegally — 33%/62%
+Health insurance for immigrants in the U.S. illegally — 33%/62%

 This was another flashpoint in an earlier debate, but not Thursday.
 Instead, mentioned more often were Dreamers, people who were brought to the U.S. illegally as children.
 Giving them citizenship is a far more popular policy issue than health insurance for those in the country illegally.
 Warren and O'Rourke did argue for Dreamers' relatives to also get citizenship, but it's not clear whether that's popular with voters.

---Abolishing the death penalty — 36%/58%
+Abolishing the death penalty — 36%/58%

 This didn't come up Thursday night.
 Criminal justice reform, yes, something President Trump has pursued.
 The death penalty – no.

---Medicare for All as a replacement to the current health care system — 41%/54%
+Medicare for All as a replacement to the current health care system — 41%/54%

 This was the major subject of the night.
 Nothing creates a debate within the Democratic Party quite like health care.
 That's because it routinely ranks as the top issue for Democrats, and their candidates have given it quite a bit of thought over the years.
 If the individual mandate was the health care debate point of the 2008 campaign between Barack Obama and Hillary Clinton, Medicare for All is this year's.